AP-RI--Rhode Island & Massachusetts News Digest 1:30 pm, RI

 Some TV and radio stations will receive shorter APNewsNow versions of the stories below, along with all updates.

-If you have stories of regional or statewide interest, please email them to firstname.lastname@example.org.
+If you have photos of regional or statewide interest, please send them to the AP state photo center in New York, 888-273-6867.
 For access to AP Newsroom and other technical issues, contact AP Customer Support at email@example.com or 877-836-9477.